Yasmin Fahimi

 Yasmin Fahimi (born 25 December 1967) is a German trade unionist and politician who has been chairing the German Trade Union Confederation (DGB) since 2022.

 From 2017 to 2022, Fahimi served as a member of the German Bundestag.
 From January 2014 to December 2015 she was the general secretary of the Social Democratic Party (SPD).

 Early life and education

 Fahimi was born in Hanover.
 Her Iranian father died in a traffic collision before she was born; her mother is German.
 Her mother's family comes from East Prussia and fled during World War II.
 Fahimi has one older brother who was born in Tehran.
 Fahimi's mother, who was employed at the Ministry of Justice, raised the children alone.

-She studied chemistry at the University of Hanover from 1989 to 1998.
+Fahimi studied chemistry at the University of Hanover from 1989 to 1998.

 Early career

 Between 1998 and 2014, Fahimi worked in various capacities at the IG Bergbau, Chemie, Energie.
 From 2012, she also served as founder and board member of the Innovationsforum Energiewende, a group convening unions and companies from the energy sector and energy-intensive industries.